 Preparing venison steak

-Before you start cooking the venison steak, make sure the meat is at room temperature and properly prepared.
-Here is the tip for cooking venison steak:
+Before you start cooking the venison steak, make sure it's at room temperature and properly prepared.
+Here's a tip for preparing venison steak:

 Preparing venison steak is a true craft, requiring patience and precision.
-Start by letting the meat come to room temperature before cooking.
+Start by bringing the meat to room temperature before cooking.
 Then gently pat it dry with paper towels and season with salt and pepper.
-You’re ready to start cooking! venison steak
+You're ready to cook!

 Baking the venison steak